foxBMS/documentation/doc/sphinx/getting_started/foxconda/foxconda.rst

 .. figure:: ./condainstaller3.png
    :width: 100 %

-   Installation path for the Front Desk environment
+   Installation path for the |foxconda| environment

 A default location is proposed.
 It can be changed, but it is advised to keep it.
 Clicking on ``Next >`` starts the installation as shown in :numref:`fig. %s <condainstaller4>`.
 This step can take several minutes.